 - Begin to lower your insulin levels by following the Ketogenic Diet.

 - As you become FAT ADAPTED you will find you’re not as hungry as you used to be.
 At this point, follow the Eat when hungry until satisfied, but if not hungry DON’T EAT rule.

 - As time progresses, you’ll begin consuming less because you’re not hungry.
-The reason you’re not hungry is that your body fat reserves are now making up the rest of your daily calories.
+The reason you’re not hungry is that your body fat reserves are now making up the rest of your daily fuel requirements.

 Unless you first lower your insulin levels (which can take some time if you’re insulin resistant), you shouldn’t force yourself to cut calories to lose weight or (like every other calorie cutting diet out there) you are likely to dangerously lower your Basal Metabolic Rate.
-A calorie deficit should only ever happen if it comes because you're not hungry.
-It's not actually a deficit because your fat reserves are making up the difference.
+A calorie deficit is not actually a deficit because your fat reserves are making up the difference.